-The GameMaster's Apprentice deck is a set of tools meant to be helpful for anyone running a roleplaying game.
-The randomizers on the cards aren't linked to any particular game system, setting, or even genre.
+The GameMaster's Apprentice: Sci Fi deck is a set of tools meant to be helpful for anyone running a roleplaying game.
+The randomizers on the cards aren't linked to any particular game system or setting, but are intended to support any sub-genre of science fiction.